Ryanair Environmental, Social & Governance (ESG) Policy

 The EWC provides further opportunity for employee representatives from all bases & departments to engage with the CEO and senior management regarding financial results, company growth and any other questions they may have.

 Ryanair supports numerous charities across several European markets.
-Each year our people select our nominated charities and we have recently selected SOS Children’s Villages and Childline as our chosen charity partners for 2016.
+Each year our people select our nominated charities and we have recently selected ISPCC/Childline as our chosen charity partner for 2017.

 Ethics & Transparency